unraid/docs/docs/unraid-os/manual/additional-settings.md

 The Unraid GUI has extensive online help built-in that can help with choosing appropriate values for the settings that are available.
-This help can ban be displayed for specific fields by clicking on the prompt for that field. it can also be toggled on/off for all fields on a page by clicking on the **(Help)** icon at the top right of each page.
+This help can ban be displayed for specific fields by clicking on the prompt for that field.
+It can also be toggled on/off for all fields on a page by clicking on the **Help** icon at the top right of each page.

 ## Date & Time